amboseli/ramboseli/README.md

     3. Once the installation is complete, note the location where PuTTY was installed.
 It should be in:
         1.  `C:\Program Files (x86)\PuTTY\` or
         2.  `C:\Program Files\PuTTY\`
--   Create a Batch File that will Open the SSH Tunnel
+-   Create a batch file that will open the SSH tunnel
     1. Open Notepad or any other text editor.
     2. Type in the following text, all on one line, *including the quotation marks,* replacing "YourUsername" with your username, and replacing "YourPassword" with your password.
 Note that you may need to replace "Program Files" with "Program Files (x86)"